What Is Tax Evasion?

 a frustrated-looking guy looking at forms

 If you’ve looked at your tax liability and thought, “Maybe a few little lies to lower my tax bill won’t hurt,” you’re not alone.
-No one looks forward to the tax season; if it were a choice, no one would voluntarily pay taxes.
-However, tax evasion is a federal crime, and it can have serious consequences — including up to five years in prison.
+No one looks forward to tax season; if it were a choice, no one would voluntarily pay taxes.
+But tax evasion is a federal crime and can have serious consequences, including up to five years in prison.

 Key insights

-Tax evasion is the failure to pay your taxes or underpaying taxes deliberately.
+Tax evasion is the failure to pay your taxes or deliberately underpaying taxes.

 Jump to insight

-Tax evasion is illegal, and it can result in a $100,000 penalty (for individuals), a five-year prison sentence or both.
+Tax evasion is illegal and can result in a $100,000 penalty (for individuals), a five-year prison sentence or both.

 Jump to insight